meodai/color-names/README.md

   broken hex codes, no weird whitespace surprises.
 - __Every name is truly unique__: Great for databases, lookups, ML work, and anything that hates collisions.
 - __Grown by a global community__: Thousands of contributors help keep the list fresh, weird, poetic, and alive.
+- __Humanly curated__: Despite automation, humans still guard, review, and shape the list so it stays consistent, intentional, and fun.
 - __Open and permissive__: Free to use, remix, fork, and build on — no licensing headaches.
 - __Welcoming to everyone__: No slurs, no discrimination — the list stays clean